Skip to main content

 Figure 4.

-To reinforce the diverse pathological responses of keratinocytes at basal and suprabasal layers, we also compared their full width at half maximum (FWHM) (Figure S8, Supporting Information), which represents the mean width of cell-cell junctions.
-Both layers showed increased junction width after AK23 treatment as compared with controls (Figure 4d) In addition, a greater degree of variation in junction width was detected in the suprabasal layer than the basal layer, indicating a more aggressive process of junction disruption from AK23 antibody treatment.
+To reinforce the diverse pathological responses of keratinocytes at basal and suprabasal layers, we also compared their full width at half maximum (FWHM) (Figure S8, Supporting Information), which represents the mean width of cell–cell junctions.
+Both layers showed increased junction width after AK23 treatment as compared with controls (Figure 4d).
+In addition, a greater degree of variation in junction width was detected in the suprabasal layer than the basal layer, indicating a more aggressive process of junction disruption from AK23 antibody treatment.
 This difference in junction dissociation caused by physiological locations was further confirmed by the significant increase of overall Dsg3 intensity from basal to suprabasal layers (Figure 4e).
 This could be attributed to the higher permeability of the looser suprabasal layer, making it more favorable to the immunostaining process.
-Although the junctional dissociations of keratinocytes have been demonstrated by multiple experimental models, the distinct cellular responses between basal and suprabasal layers has not been reported yet.
+Although the junctional dissociations of keratinocytes have been demonstrated by multiple experimental models, the distinct cellular responses between basal and suprabasal layers have not been reported yet.
 Therefore, the epidermal models may serve as an in vitro tool to investigate cell behaviors within hierarchical structures of multilayered keratinocytes during the pathogenesis of PV or other skin diseases based on disorders of cell junctions.

 3. Conclusion